franneck94/Vscode-C-Cpp-Runner/README.md

 Based on that, the local *".vscode/c_cpp_properties.json"* file is created.
 It will be used by [Microsoft's *C/C++*](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) extension for intellisense (auto-completion etc.).
 Note: You **don't** have to edit this file.
+Some commands have also a keyboard shortcut.
+For more info see in the **Features Contributing** section.

 ### Basic settings